MoeySeanJean/techjam2026/docs/PRECISION.md

 is.
 Every official-shape result in `RESULTS.md` is a win over an *admissible* `torch.compile`, which is the harder and the honest comparison.

-The admissibility finding is therefore about the shapes *outside* that list — the fp16 and bf16 configurations the script also accepts, and which any real deployment would reach for first.
-There, compiling the baseline fails the gate, and the halving of the tolerance in the 27 August revision does not rescue it: the envelope is `abs_err / max(atol, rtol*|ref|)`, so doubling both constants exactly halves it, and the four fp16 measurements below (2.655 / 2.502 / 3.296 / 2.853) become 1.33 / 1.25 / 1.65 / 1.43.
-Still failures, by a wide margin.
+The admissibility finding is therefore about the shapes *outside* that list — the fp16 and bf16 configurations the script also accepts.
+There, compiling the baseline fails the gate, and the 27 August tolerance loosening does not rescue
+it: doubling both constants exactly halves the envelope, so measurements of 2.655 / 2.502 / 3.296 / 2.853 become 1.33 / 1.25 / 1.65 / 1.43 — still failures.

-We keep the check in the loop for the reason it was written: the shape list is fixed, but the dtype is a flag, and a system that assumes rather than measures would ship silent wrongness the first time someone changed it.
+We keep the check in the loop because the shape list is fixed but the dtype is a flag, and a system that assumes rather than measures would ship silent wrongness the first time someone changed it.

 ### A near-miss worth recording

-While adding `torch.compile` to the search we measured compiling our bit-exact rewrite at fp16 and got **0.000 envelope** — bit-identical output — together with a 2.98x speedup over eager, and confirmed it was a real compilation (`dynamo.explain`: 1 graph, 0 breaks, 131 ops), not a silent fallback.
-It looked like a genuine finding: compile the *rewrite* rather than the *baseline* and the gate is satisfied even at fp16.
+Compiling our bit-exact rewrite at fp16 once gave **0.000 envelope** with a 2.98x speedup, confirmed as a real compilation (`dynamo.explain`: 1 graph, 0 breaks, 131 ops) rather than a fallback.
+It looked like a finding: compile the *rewrite* rather than the *baseline* and the gate is satisfied even at fp16.

 **It does not reproduce.** Re-measured four times in fresh processes, the same plan on the same shape gives 2.655 / 2.502 / 3.296 / 2.853 — all failures.
 What